richtong/nvim.lazyvim/README_RICH.md

 ## Current problems (resolved ones)

+- [ ] MarkdownPreview gives an error message.
+This is because lazy loading was not implemented should be fixed in next release of lazyvim, but this not clear how to load LazyVim updates..
+- [ ] Code companion is
+      [cool](https://github.com/olimorris/codecompanion.nvim) because it lets you
+      load all different models.
+The require is pretty complicated but basicaly you create functions which extend the core adapters See the codecompletion options.
+      Not clear how to make mini.pick work should be called mini_pick, also some of the adapters are broken like GROQ.
+Others don't parse XML correctly and Llama 3.1 does not understand the XML directions
+- [ ] Gww which is wrap is set at 80 characters, but wraps at 88.
+I changed set textmargin and wrapmaring but this does not seem to be set.
 - [ ] Updating plugins is with `:Lazy U` but markdown preview still not updated
 - [ ] Schemastore does not seem to work with Yaml, but manually insert does for mkdocs.
 I can see the mkdocs.json descriptions, but not sure how to activate it
 - [ ] Lua pragmas do not work and generate errors, does luarocks need to be installed
-- [x] MarkdownPreview gives an error message.
-This is because lazy loading was not implemented should be fixed in next release of lazyvim
 - [x] debugging this is equally strange.
 You should create a minimal directory in the lua area.
 Do not put these into ./plugins as it will mask the items.
       These should have the full requier(_plugin_).setup() in them and then you run